ppb/pursuedpybear/README.md

 The entire system uses an event system which is as extensible as the rest of the system.
 Register new values to existing event types, and even overwrite the defaults.
-Adding a new event system is as simple as calling `Engine.signal` with a new datatype.
+Adding a new event type to the system is as simple as raising an instance of your new event class with `Engine.signal`.
 Instead of a publisher system the engine knows everything in its own scope and only calls objects with appropriate callbacks.
 The most basic event is `Update` and your handlers should match the signature `on_update(self, update_event, signal)`.

 ## Guiding Principles